hackbinghamton/WebDevelopmentWorkshop/GitHub Pages, Domain Names, and Jekyll/README.md

 As a student, GitHub provides access to a very large amount of tools for free!

 Some of these include free domain names from popular domain websites:
-* [name.com](https://www.name.com/partner/github-students) - One free domain name and free Advanced Security
+* [name.com](https://www.name.com/partner/github-students) - 1 free domain name and free Advanced Security
 * [namecheap](https://education.github.com/pack/offers#namecheap) - 1 year domain name registration on the .me TLD and 1 year SSL certificate (For example: firstNamelastName.me)
-* [.tech domains](https://get.tech/github-student-developer-pack) - One .TECH domain free for 1 year.
+* [.tech domains](https://get.tech/github-student-developer-pack) - 1 .TECH domain free for 1 year.

-The benefit of creating a GitHub Pages website and having access to free domain names is that you can redirect your website to the domain name!
+If you create a GitHub Pages website and have access to a domain name, you can redirect your website to that domain name!

 For example, if your GitHub Pages website is accessible from `johnsmith.github.io`, and you want to change it to `johnsmith.me` (using a free namecheap domain), you can do that in your repository settings.